 If you've lost your password that's used to log on to Windows 7, how can you regain access to the Dell machine?
 Now you don't have to worry about it because there are lots of ways you can try to reset or recover the windows 7 password before you restore the locked Dell computer to factory settings.

 1. Another user account with Administrator rights.
-If there is another account that's configured as an admin and has admin privilege on the same machine, you can use it to sign in Windows 7 Dell computer and then head to User Accounts option under Control Panel to change the password of lost account.
+If there is another account that's configured as an admin and has admin privilege on the same machine, you can use it to sign in Win 7 Dell computer and then head to User Accounts option under Control Panel to change the password of lost account.

 2. A pre-created password reset disk.
 Using a password reset disk is the most reliable option for resetting a password for a user account in Windows 7 on your Dell laptop & desktop, no matter how many times you have changed the password.
 When you type an incorrect password in login screen, a logon failed message box appears, click OK to close it.
 Next click Reset password, the Password Reset Wizard starts, and then insert your Windows 7 password reset disk or USB flash drive.
 You follow the wizard to create a new password for your account.

-Please note that if you don't have such a disk created previously before you forgot the password on your Windows 7 Dell computer, you must use one of the other methods in this article to access Windows.
+Please note that if you don't have such a disk created previously before you forgot the password on your Windows 7 Dell computer, you must use one of the other methods in this article to access PC.

 3. Password cracking software.
 There are several password cracking tool out there that can help you bypass or recover the Windows 7 password on Dell, Acer, HP, ASUS, Lenovo, Toshiba, VAIO, Samsung, and the best of the lot is Spowersoft Windows Password Reset.
 It's the go-to tool when you need to reset the local password on a Windows 7, XP, Vista, 8, 10, as well as domain password on Windows server 2000, 2003, 2008 and 2012.
 It even gives you options to delete an unwanted account or add a new admin account.